-When it comes to fishing for Bonefish, it can be frustratingly hard to even spot them gliding through the water let alone getting them to inhale your fly which is why Bonefish tips are a must.
+When it comes to fishing locations for Bonefish, it can be frustratingly hard to even spot them gliding through the water let alone getting them to inhale your fly which is why Bonefish tips are a must.
 These fish are so difficult to spot and land they have even been nicknamed the “ghosts of the flats.”
 Here we have compiled a list of Bonefish tips and information to improve your chances of spotting and landing these silver scaled swimmers.

 Bonefish Tips – Get to know your target

 Bonefish are pound-for-pound one of the strongest, fastest-running saltwater fish that you will ever encounter with a fly rod anywhere.
-But did you know their scientific name is Albulidae, which means “white fox”, a great name for a species of fish that can move around on the flats and due to its colouration and reflectiveness of its scales extremely difficult to spot to the untrained eyes.
+But did you know their scientific name is Albulidae, which means “white fox”, a great name for a species of fish that can move around on the flats and, due to its colouration and reflectiveness of its scales, extremely difficult to spot to the untrained eyes.

 Bonefish Tips – What tackle should you use?